 When I’m reading a manuscript, there’s a moment of epiphany when a writer’s style clicks in my head.
 That’s when I feel comfortable suggesting changes, when I’m in a writer’s head.

 Writing and editing are steps in the same process that produces clean, reader-ready copy.
 This is your part of the process, when you get your words down on the page.
 Looking at it from my end of the process, editors use many of the same skills that writers use, but with different goals.

-Also, as editors, it’s vital for us (ahem) to be clear that writing is not our job: We’re here to make the book smoother, more consistent, and make it flow in the way the writer intended.
+Also, as editors, writing is not our job: We’re here to make the book smoother, more consistent, and make it flow in the way the writer intended.
 This is the anchor of what I do.
 (When in doubt about a sentence or a paragraph, I leave it alone and ask the writer about the problem.)

 In the diagram above, you’ll notice different colors in the “editing” circle.
 Similarly, there are different kinds of editing that editors can do.
 There’s editing that comes after the manuscript or article has been written but before it goes to press.
 There’s editing can mean making the writing flow better by moving a few words, clever use of punctuation to clarify the author’s intent, making suggestions and asking questions all the way.

 If an editor starts to do more than these things, it would move out of the realm of editing and into that of “rewriting”, a different sort of job that should be asked for specifically; it’s not the job of an editor to change what you wrote, merely to clarify it and make it easier to read.